B.W. Wells Stewardship Fund

 Guidelines for B. W. Wells Stewardship Fund

-The B. W. Wells Stewardship fund supports stewardship activities that are in keeping with the mission of the North Carolina Native Plant Society “to promote the enjoyment and conservation of North Carolina's native plants and their habitats through education, protection, propagation, and advocacy.
+The B. W. Wells Stewardship Fund supports activities that are in keeping with the mission of the North Carolina Native Plant Society “to promote the enjoyment and conservation of North Carolina's native plants and their habitats through education, protection, propagation, and advocacy.”

 How to Apply for a Grant

-- The applicant's name, address, phone number(s), e-mail address, and date submitted.
+- Identifying information — the applicant's name, address, phone number(s), e-mail address, and date the application is submitted.

-- A concise project description (no more than two pages).
-Include a summary, description of why this project is needed, the project objectives, location, and schedule, who benefits from the project and how, and names of other organizations involved.
-Include scientific information such as hypothesis and data collection and analysis methodology, if appropriate.
-Highlight aspects of the work that you believe are important and creative and how the project will improve the conservation status of North Carolina's native plants.
+- A concise project description (no more than two pages) — Include a summary, a description of why this project is needed, the project objectives, location, and schedule, who benefits from the project and how, and names of other organizations involved.
+Highlight aspects of the work that you believe are important and creative and how the project will support the mission of NCNPS.

-- The grantee may be requested to give an oral report at a society meeting, in a delivery style appropriate for a symposium or professional meeting.
+- The grant recipient may be requested to give an oral report at a Society meeting.

-- The grantee is encouraged to lead a field trip for NCNPS members to the project site, if appropriate.
+- The grant recipient is encouraged to lead a field trip for a local chapter of NCNPS members to the project site, if appropriate.
 Local chapters are listed on the NCNPS website.

 back to top